chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 ### Chef Application Minimum Version

-THe minimum version for the chef applications are as follows:
+The minimum version for the chef applications are as follows:

 - Chef Server: **chef/automate-cs-oc-erchef/15.4.0/20230130152857**
 - Chef Habitat: **core/hab/1.6.521/20220603154827**